Mariah Carey Relationship: Cannon Reason For Split From Tanaka, Couple Still Said To Be Reuniting

 In the interview, Cannon went on, however, to state that he will always have love for Mariah, saying “I love Mariah.
 I’ll never stop loving her.
 She gave me two, amazing beautiful gifts.
 We talk every day.”

 It seems that Cannon’s words about Tanaka and about his love for Mariah resulted in the demise of the relationship with Bryan.
-The two have been getting cozy and spending more time together ever since.
+The two have allegedly been getting cozy and spending more time together ever since.

 Mariah Carey and Bryan Tanaka Split After Nearly 5 Months of Dating https://t.co/4DAL1uGPso #celeb #celebrities #celebrity